This printed article is located at http://sarine.listedcompany.com/financials.html

 Sales and marketing expenses

-Sales and marketing expenses for Q2 2018 increased minimally to US$ 3.6 million as compared to US$ 3.5 million in Q1 2018, and decreased as compared to US$ 3.7 million in Q2 2017.
-Sales and marketing expenses for H1 2018 decreased to US$ 7.0 million as compared to US$ 7.2 million in H1 2017.
-The sequential increase in sales and marketing expenses was primarily due to increased sales commissions on higher revenues outside of India.
-The decrease in sales and marketing expenses on a year-over-year basis was primarily due to lower compensation expenses as we restructure our sales and marketing staff and a decrease in marketing and trade-show expenses.
+Sales and marketing expenses for Q3 2018 decreased to US$ 3.1 million as compared to US$ 3.4 million in Q3 2017 and as compared to US$ 3.6 million in Q2 2018.
+Sales and marketing expenses for the nine months ended September 30, 2018 decreased to US$ 10.2 million as compared to US$ 10.6 million for the comparable period in 2017.
+The decrease in sales and marketing expenses on a year-over-year basis was primarily due to lower compensation expenses as we continue to restructure our sales and marketing staff and a decrease in marketing and trade-show expenses.
+The sequential decrease in sales and marketing expenses for Q3 2018 as compared to Q2 2018 was primarily due to lower expenses associated with trade shows and due to lower compensation expenses, including the absence of incentive based compensation accruals in Q3 2018.

 General and administrative expenses

-General and administrative expenses for Q2 2018 decreased to US$ 1.5 million as compared to US$ 1.7 million in Q1 2018 and was virtually flat with Q2 2017.
-General and administrative expenses for H1 2018 increased to US$ 3.2 million as compared to US$ 2.8 million in H1 2017.
-The sequential decrease in general and administrative expenses was due to lower third-party professional fees following the temporary hiatus in our court-related IP activities in India, due to the summer holiday break there in May.
+General and administrative expenses for Q3 2018 decreased to US$ 1.4 million as compared to US$ 1.6 million in Q3 2017 and US$ 1.5 million in Q2 2018.
+The year-over-year and sequential quarterly decreases in general administrative expenses was primarily due to lower compensation expenses, including the reversal of certain incentive based compensation expenses in Q3 2018.
+General and administrative expenses for the nine months ended September 30, 2018 increased modestly to US$ 4.6 million as compared to US$ 4.4 million for the comparable period in 2017.
 The year-over-year increase in general and administrative expenses was primarily due to higher third-party professional fees related to our proactive IP protection activities mainly in India.

 Profit from operations

-Profit from operations for Q2 2018 increased to US$ 4.7 million as compared to US$ 3.6 million in Q1 2018 and US$ 4.2 million in Q2 2017.
-Profit from operations for H1 2018 increased to US$ 8.2 million as compared to US$ 7.3 million in H1 2017.
-The sequential increase in profit from operations was mainly due to higher revenues and lower operating expenses.
-The increase in profit from operations on a year-over-year basis was primarily due to lower operational expenses, all as detailed above.
+Profit from operations for Q3 2018 increased to US$ 0.8 million as compared to a loss from operations of US$ 11,000 in Q3 2017, and decreased from US$ 4.7 million in Q2 2018.
+Profit from operations for the nine months ended September 30, 2018 increased to US$ 9.0 million as compared to US$ 7.3 million for the comparable period in 2017.
+The sequential decrease in profit from operations was mainly due to lower revenues, somewhat offset by lower operating expenses, and the increase in profit from operations on a year-over-year basis was primarily due to higher revenues and lower operational expenses, all as detailed above.

 Net finance income